arafato/alicloud-core-concepts-book/manuscript/governance.md

 5) Activate [ActionTrail](https://www.alibabacloud.com/help/product/28802.htm) to fully audit your account.
 Please see section [Account Auditing](#ch_sec_audit) of chapter [Securing your System](#ch_sec) for details.

 ## Notification Management
-The so-called *Message Center* which is available at [https://notifications-intl.console.aliyun.com](https://notifications-intl.console.aliyun.com) provides means to proactively notify you about important incidents and updates about the Alibaba Cloud platform.
+The so-called *Message Center* which is available at [https://notifications-intl.console.aliyun.com](https://notifications-intl.console.aliyun.com) provides means to get proactively notified about important incidents and updates on and about the Alibaba Cloud platform.
 These notification messages are divided into five distinct groups:
 - **Account Message:** This is about notifications about account expenses.
 For example, you can subscribe to notifications about overdue bills.
 - **Product Message:** This includes updates on product upgrades, configuration changes, price changes, new product launches, but also notifications when services are about to expire and need to be renewed.
 - **Fault Message:** Notifications in this group mostly deal with service interruptions, malfunctioning, and system maintenance windows.
 Really useful to get proactively notified about such kind of unplanned events.